File information

 Allows volumetric effects in ELDEN RING to render at a much higher quality when Volumetric Quality is set to "High" or "Maximum" over the vanilla settings.
 "Medium" is now the same as the vanilla "Maximum" quality and "Low" disables volumetric effects entirely to cover niche situations.
 Still images don't do this justice, the improvement is much easier to notice when you play for yourself.

-"High" is adjusted to be the same as vanilla/unmodded maximum settings and "Medium" is adjusted to be the same as vanilla/unmodded "High" settings, so you can swap on the fly - reducing the need to enable/disable the mod when you want to get back to normal and higher framerate gameplay.
+Generally, the "High" setting is adjusted to be the same as vanilla/unmodded maximum settings and "Medium" is adjusted to be the same as vanilla/unmodded "High" settings, so you can swap on the fly - reducing the need to enable/disable the mod when you want to get back to normal and higher framerate gameplay.

-- Volumetric Quality: "Maximum" setting will now render volumetric lights at much higher quality with a heavy performance cost, "High" now uses settings that are in between vanilla Maximum and the new highest possible quality at a seemingly minimal performance cost, and "Medium" now uses vanilla Maximum settings.
+• Volumetric Quality: "Maximum" setting will now render volumetric lights at much higher quality with a heavy performance cost, "High" now uses settings that are in between vanilla Maximum and the new highest possible quality at a seemingly minimal performance cost, and "Medium" now uses vanilla Maximum settings.
+"Low" should disable volumetric effects entirely, for the fun of it.

 Known Issues & Workarounds